BankingofThings/BoT-Python-SDK/README.md

 and/or activated.
 There are a couple of solutions to fix this.

 * You can stop and start your server.
 Simply `CTRL C` to stop and `make server` to start again.
-* You can manually call `make pair` or `make activate` in your venv to start the specific process.
+* You can manually call either `make configuration`, `make pair` or `make activate` in your venv to start the specific process.

 This will start polling the API 3 times every 5 seconds to pair or activate the device.

-It will only work if you've successfully paired your device with your phone, using the `/pairing` endpoint, bluetooth or the generated QR code `qr.png`.
+It will only work if you've successfully paired your device with your phone, using the `/pairing` endpoint, or the generated QR code `qr.png`.